jessefischer/react-three-golden-rectangles/README.md

 # Three Golden Rectangles

-This project is to demonstrate the astounding geometry of three intersecting golden rectangles and an inscribed regular icosahedron.
+This project is to demonstrate the astounding geometry of three intersecting, orthogonal, golden rectangles and an inscribed regular icosahedron.

 ## Golden Rectangles